mdmomeni/product-category-classifier-fa/README.md

 # product-category-classifier
- Multiclass classification using RNN and bidirectional LSTM to guess a category with the given product name
+ Multiclass classification using a bidirectional LSTM to guess a category with the given product name.

 # Evaluation
 - Loss: 0.780